ixxi-dante/lipstat/README.md

 * `Memory (GB)`: total RAM
 * `System type`: usually the brand and model of the machine

-The first five are gathered over 5 seconds on the machines, the last 5 come from the LIP intranet.
+By default, the first five are gathered over 5 seconds on the machines (you can change that by running `./lipstat.sh <seconds>`); the last 5 come from the LIP intranet.
 The list is ordered by `%User` first, and `%Nice` second.

 You can also use `./nodestat.sh <machine>` the get the (unformatted) load information of a single machine.
 Note that the fingerprints of the nodes' ssh keys will be scanned and stored locally in `~/.cache/lipstat/known_hosts`, so that you're not asked to confirm them when these scripts log in to a node for the first time.